What Is ERP Integration: Understanding the Methods, Benefits & Risks Involved

 Personnel and Personality Issues

 Some departments or team leaders might not appreciate extended visibility into their data or applications.
-Explaining the broader business benefits and ability to improve performance can overcome resistance.
+Explaining the broader business benefits and the ability to improve performance can overcome resistance.

 Impact on Business Operations